Share

 Best for: Showcasing your product

-By far, the best option if you want your brand to come off as a professional one is to host products and user-generated videos on your website.
-It is key to ensure they’re matching your brand, streaming fast, and adapting to your overall website design.
+The best option if you want your brand to come off as a professional one is to host products and user-generated videos on your website.
+It is key to ensure they match your brand, stream fast, and adapt to your overall website design.

-Videowise allows you to embed shoppable videos on your site so you can gain more conversions.
+Videowise allows you to embed shoppable and interactive videos on your site to gain more conversions.

 Best for: Educational videos and raising awareness